vatpac-technology/sops/docs/enroute/Melbourne Centre/BLA.md

 - Assigned `F130`

 All other aircraft coming from BLA CTA must be **Heads-up** Coordinated to CB TCU prior to **20nm** from the boundary.

+!!! note
+    These coordination requirements apply to aircraft entering the CB TCU, even if the airspace is owned by WOL

 #### Departures
 Voiceless for all aircraft: